Call Us: 603-923-1739

 Can I have a water birth?

 Yes, water birth is an option at home.
-You can use your own tub, purchase a pool or rent a birth pool.
-Warm water can be a great tool for moms in labor to use for relaxation.
-Jessica uses a water proof doppler to check baby's heart rate.
+You can use your own tub, buy/rent a pool or use the provided birth pool.
+Warm water can be a great tool in labor to use for relaxation.
+Jessica uses a waterproof doppler to check baby's heart rate.
 The safety of mom and baby are of utmost importance and a water birth may not always be advisable.
 Ask Jessica about water birth at your consultation or prenatal appointment.